-DOS AND DON'TS WHEN CHOOSING YOUR OUTFITS FOR FAMILY PHOTOS
+DOS AND DON’TS WHEN CHOOSING YOUR OUTFITS FOR FAMILY PHOTOSHOOTS

 For a long time I have avoided writing a what to wear guide or blog post about clothing choices for family photoshoots.
 This is because I want you as my clients to come in what reflects the true you.
 I don’t want you to feel like you have to go and buy new outfits unless of course you want to.
 I also don’t want you to think you have to dress in a certain ‘style’ you may have seen on my portfolio or social media.

-I understand that sometimes just getting family members along to photos can be a battle in itself without trying to influence how they dress.
+Sometimes just getting family members along to photos can be a battle in itself without trying to influence how they dress and I understand that.
 And going one step further I am acutely aware that there are people with sensory issues who may have limits on what they can comfortably wear.
 At the end of the day I am a baby and child led photographer.
-If your two year old (or fifty-six year old) has a favourite pair of tracksuit pants they refuse to take off or they insist on wearing their dress-ups I will embrace that as where they at this point in their lives.
+If your two year old (or fifty-six year old) has a favourite pair of tracksuit pants they refuse to take off or they insist on wearing their dress-ups I will embrace that as where they are at this point in their lives.